wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 == Changelog ==

+= WIP =
+- Added a new filter hook "wcpprog_invnum_woo_order_number".
+It allows customization of the invoice number field.

 = 2.9.9 =
 - Reversing the temporary fix that was added for the PayPal's "Duplicate invoice ID supplied" error.